This post may contain affiliate links. Meaning I may earn a commission if you use those links.

 Guy Lines: All guy lines are pre-attached and most are low-level guy lines that help to keep the fabric taught and hold out the eaves to make any rain or water run away from the tent.
 Front Guylines are attached to reinforced guying points and have their own retainers for when not in use to help keep them neat and tangle-free.

 Fabric: HydroTex Polycotton tent with a 210T Polyester Groundsheet.
 As this is a polycotton tent there is no HH(hydrostatic head) rating.
 However, the weave of the fabric expands to provide you with a watertight fabric and one side of this fabric has also been treated.
+The material is 185 grams per square meter, cotton/polyester mix that allow the tent to self-regulate its temperatures depending on the season and ensures a condensation-free camp.

 Cable Entry: No